 Beyond the canvas

-My journey from a place of “crashed” health towards a state of profound wellbeing fuelled such enthusiasm to share my journey with others that my first blog, Spinning the Light, was born in March 2011.
-On the back of that, I was then invited to publish my art-journey as an autobiographical story to be included in a best-selling series of books entitled “Adventures in Manifesting” which was published and released internationally by Älska Publishing at the end of 2013.
+My journey from a place of “crashed” health towards a state of genuine wellbeing and much increased joy of life fuelled such enthusiasm to share my journey with others that my first blog, Spinning the Light, was born in March 2011.
+On the back of that, I was invited to publish my art-journey (how art had helped me to heal) as an autobiographical story included in a best-selling series of self-help books that was released by an Australian publisher at the end of 2013.